 The resulting rasters are saved to temporary files with an

-.sdat extension which is a SAGA raster format.
+.sdat extension which is the native SAGA raster format.

 This returns a list named

 ep containing the paths to the computed output rasters.